-During the years ended September 30, 2006 and 2005, the Company has incurred losses of \$717,326 and \$1,027,356, respectively.
-Cash used for operations improved from \$2,022,174 in 2005 to \$53,527 in 2006.
-The Company has a cash balance of approximately \$2.3 million as of September 30, 2006.
+During the years ended September 30, 2007 and 2006, the Company has incurred losses of \$383,798 and \$717,326, respectively.
+Cash used for operations increased from \$53,527 in 2006 to \$205,724 in 2007.
+The Company has a cash balance of approximately \$2.1 million as of September 30, 2007.
 Management believes that the current cash balance and cash expected to be generated from operations for the next twelve months will be adequate to satisfy its working capital needs for the next twelve months.
-In 2004, the Company addressed its cash requirements by issuing Convertible Debt (see Note 5 of the accompany notes, the Company received an additional \$1 million arising from the sale of the checkquest assets in 2004 and resolution of the BSM legal matter in 2005.
 Should additional losses occur, the Company may need to raise significant additional funds to continue its activities.
 In the absence of positive cash flows from operations, the Company may be dependent on its ability to secure additional funding through the issuance of debt or equity instruments.
 If adequate funds are not available, the Company may be forced to significantly curtail its operations or to obtain funds through entering into additional collaborative agreements or other arrangements that may be on unfavorable terms.
 The Company's failure to raise sufficient additional funds on favorable terms, or at all, would have a material adverse effect on its business, results of operations and financial position.